Arafat-Core/cmds/README.md

   ├‣ Update: 23-11-2025
   ╰────────────◊
   ```
-  - Reply with 1 to get the URL for "jan".
+  - Reply with 1 to get the URL for "imgur".

 ## Example OutputOutput